UCDNJJ/ucdnjj.github.io/_pages/data.markdown

 ## Data availability

-Box link to data will be shared closer to challenge start date.

-## Data starter kits

-We are providing data start kits on [Box](Link) in a format outlined for [multiVI](https://docs.scvi-tools.org/en/stable/tutorials/notebooks/MultiVI_tutorial.html).
+We are providing data start kits on [Dropbox](Link) in a format outlined for [multiVI](https://docs.scvi-tools.org/en/stable/tutorials/notebooks/MultiVI_tutorial.html).

+For each of the four species you will find:

+* An `.h5ad` file containing the gene counts, ATAC-seq peaks for each cell from the 10X Multiome experiments.
+* An `.h5ad` file containing the mGC and mGN methylation data and HiC contains for each cell from the snm3C experiments.
+* Raw fragment files from the ATAC-seq componenet of the 10X Multiome experiments.
+* Genome reference fasta file.

+A python notebook exploring the `.h5ad` objects can be found here to provide a quick start into the provided data.

+Please feel free to reach out with any additional questions or requests.

 ## Genome Assemblies and Annotations:
 * Homo sapiens (Human): GRCh38 (hg38), annotation: hg38 Gencode v33